gisler/DTSg/README.md

 ## Semantic versioning

-Releases of this project are versioned following the rules of [SemVer](https://semver.org) with one exception: The public API of major version zero (0.y.z) should be considered stable.
+Releases of this project are versioned following the rules of [SemVer](https://semver.org).